By the end of this post, you will:

-Many people might experience a “dark night of the Soul” at this phase which signified a time of great turmoil but it is making away for profound spiritual growth.
+Many people might experience a “Dark Night of the Soul” at this phase, which signified a time of great turmoil, but it is making away for profound spiritual growth.
 If you find yourself here, rest assured that you’ll find stable footing again.
-This is the reorganization stage of awakening where the ego mind becomes less and less of the driver of the story of your life.
+This is the reorganization stage of awakening, where the ego-mind becomes less and less of the driver of the story of your life.

 5. Witnessing Thoughts and Emotions Instead Of Becoming Them

-Instead during a spiritual awakening, you will notice you are having thoughts and emotions while staying grounded and anchored in the now.
+Instead, during a spiritual awakening, you will notice you are having thoughts and emotions while staying grounded and anchored in the now.
 You might even start to develop a higher level of compassion for yourself and others as you recognize all the suffering created by the mind.

 How To Have Or Deepen A Spiritual Awakening

 A spiritual awakening is typically an organic experience that comes about as a result of an intense amount of suffering and/or engaging in spiritual practices that help you cleanse the mind and body of old patterns.
-In truth, you can’t really create a spiritual awakening experience, the very desire to do so can keep you from it since the ego mind can be very tricky.
-In order to make it more likely that you will have a spiritual awakening it’s important to have a daily practice that facilitates change in mind, body and spirit.
+In truth, you can’t really create a spiritual awakening experience.
+The very desire to do so can keep you from it since the ego-mind can be very tricky.
+In order to make it more likely that you will have a spiritual awakening, it’s important to have a daily practice that facilitates change in mind, body, and spirit.

 The important thing to note is that you must let go of the burning desire to have the spiritual awakening in order for it to arise.
-Desire keeps us wanting and pushes away the knowing that we already have everything we need within us.
+Desire keeps us wanting and pushes away the knowledge that we already have everything we need within us.
 The following is helpful for anyone on the spiritual path, whether you want to have or deepen your experience.